genropy/genropy_saved/docs/genro/webpage_elements/form/formbuilder.rst

     * *border_spacing*: define the space between form fields.
 Default value is ``6px``
     * *datapath*: set the root's path of formbuilder's fields.
 For more details, check the :ref:`datapath` documentation page.
     * *width*: define the formbuilder width.
-You can use a width in pixel, em, ex or a percentage (e.g: ``width='60%'``) and the formbuilder must be child of a :ref:`contentpane` or a div with a defined width and height.
+You can use a width in pixel, em, ex.
+      You can use a percentage, too (e.g: ``width='60%'``), if the formbuilder is a child of a :ref:`contentpane` or a div with a defined width and height

     There also 5 prefixes that allow to define the dimensions of every formbuilder part.
     They can be used in combo with any :ref:`css` expression.